-To add a last minute discount that is dynamically calculated on a rule -- for example if the booking is less than 14 days away, create a percentage based discount and select a booking criteria of Number of Nights is Less Than 14.
+To add a last minute discount that is dynamically calculated on a rule -- for example if the booking is less than 14 days away, create a percentage based discount and select a booking criteria of Arrival Days from Now is Less Than 14.

 Military discount, Repeat guest discount

 There isn't any automated criteria for these, but you can add a manual surcharge that you can apply to a quote after it has been generated.

 To do this, create a discount and select Specific bookings under critera, but don't add any booking criteria.
 That way it will be available for you to add, but the criteria will exclude it from being automatically added to quotes.